-Individuals and groups around the world are becoming increasingly interested in the wellbeing of birds and animals of all kinds including pets, farm animals, lab animals, animals used for recreation and wild animals.
+Individuals and groups around the world are becoming increasingly interested in the well-being of birds and animals of all kinds including pets, farm animals, lab animals, animals used for recreation and wild animals.
 What are your views and those of your friends concerning the role of animals in our society?
 Do you believe all animals including pets should be freed to the wild or should they be used any way people want to use them?

-Life Skill: Communicating with others Pet Project Skill: Exploring animal welfare issues Show of Success: Debate beliefs of the roles of animals in society our beliefs about animals.
+Exploring animal welfare issues

+Show of Success: Debate beliefs

+Debate beliefs of the roles of animals

+in society